-When you or someone you care about starts to have difficulty managing daily tasks at home and needs extra support, it can feel daunting and you might not know what help is available or how to arrange it.
+When you or someone you care about starts to have difficulty managing daily tasks at home and needs extra support and care, it can feel daunting and you might not know what help is available or how to arrange it.

 Let us help you try to understand the social care and support system.

 The care and support system is complex and can be confusing, with many organisations involved in assessment, arrangement and provision of care.
 The rules on how you pay for care and support can also be difficult to understand and it’s important to know what you are entitled to.

 However, there is help and advice available and, with a bit of planning, it ‘is’ possible to find good care which helps your needs.

 The type of services available to help with care and support needs can include: